-Canada announced that it plans to legalize recreational marijuana.
+Canada has already legalized recreational marijuana.
 Canadian Prime Minister Justin Trudeau is looking to legalize cannabis, while strictly regulating and restricting access to it.
-If the Cannabis Act passes, Canada would be one of the first major countries in the world to regulate the legal sale of cannabis.
+When the Cannabis Act passed, Canada became one of the first major countries in the world to regulate the legal sale of cannabis.

 While Trudeau may have had many reasons to legalize recreational marijuana use, economics could be the real driving force here.